lisp-mirror/eql5-android/build-eql5/README-ANDROID.txt

 Now 'make' should finally be successful.

-The last step is stripping (to be ready for deploying):
+The last step is stripping (to be ready for deployment):

   $ cd android-libs
   $ $ANDROID_NDK_ROOT/toolchains/arm-linux-androideabi-4.9/prebuilt/linux-x86_64/bin/arm-linux-androideabi-strip lib*